starfish-inspired-heart-monitoring-device

 References & Further Reading:

-The research entitled “Starfish-inspired wearable bioelectronic systems for physiological signal monitoring during motion and real-time heart disease diagnosis” appears in Science Advances as the complete study document.
+The research entitled “Starfish-inspired wearable bioelectronic systems for physiological signal monitoring during motion and real-time heart disease diagnosis” .